The Ultimate Guide to Applying for Graduate Entry Medicine in 2025

 Are you looking for a Graduate Medicine tutor?

-U2’s Grad-Med tutors have a close insight into what admissions tutors like to see in a graduate’s personal statement, and can help students to convey their skills, motivations, and long term goals, in order to stand out amidst the hundreds of other graduates applying.
+U2’s Graduate Medicine tutors have a close insight into what admissions tutors like to see in a graduate’s personal statement, and can help students to convey their skills, motivations, and long term goals, in order to stand out amidst the hundreds of other graduates applying.
 We have a large team of Oxbridge-educated Graduate Medicine tutors, the majority of whom have either attended Oxbridge for their undergraduate and applied for Graduate Medicine elsewhere, or who have attended another top Russel Group university for undergraduate and successfully applied to Oxbridge for Grad-Med.
 We cover all aspects of the application process, including:

-The statement should be the candidate’s own work, but our mentors will provide direction and guide you through the process of content building and writing.
+• Personal Statement Support: The statement should be the candidate’s own work, but our mentors will provide direction and guide you through the process of content building and writing.
 Our tutors will give you an insight to the course, which will help you talk about your characteristics which make you suited for the course and career.
 We offer offline drafting as well as tuition sessions.

-Many Grad-Med courses require applicants to take the BMAT - Our customisable BMAT (BioMedical Admissions Test) course is five sessions of two hours each.
+• Admissions Test Support: Many Grad-Med courses require applicants to take the BMAT - Our customisable BMAT (BioMedical Admissions Test) course is five sessions of two hours each.
 N.B.
 This can be customised to the student depending on the level of support required, but gives an indication of what preparation with a BMAT tutor can involve/ how it would be structured.
+The frequency of sessions can be decided between student and tutor.
+Honing the skills necessary to succeed in the BMAT test can begin early in Year 12.
+When the student and mentor run out of past papers, they will work through similar questions curated by the tutor.
+We offer BMAT practice online or in-person in London

 See Example 1-1 Course Outline